 Proposals may be best left to a surprise.
-But according to Sarah Glick, proposal planner with Brilliant Event Planning in New York City, "it's sometimes helpful to know what's ahead to that you have time to prepare."
+But according to proposal planner Sarah Glick, "It's sometimes helpful to know what's ahead so that you have time to prepare."
 For example, she says, you may want the perfect manicure to go with your new engagement ring.
 And if you can spot a proposal coming, you can book that appointment, stat.

 According to Glick, one of the most common and popular ways people propose is while on vacation.
-So, if your last-minute partner suddenly shows an interest in planning a vacation or making reservations without your help, "that might be a clue that he or she is up to something," she says.
+So, if last-minute your partner suddenly shows an interest in planning a vacation or making reservations without your help, "that might be a clue that he or she is up to something," she says.

-According to Glick, "Often when people are about to propose, they start to get sentimental."
+According to Glick, "often when people are about to propose, they start to get sentimental."
 So whether your significant other is content to while away hours flipping through photo albums or has been writing you sweeter texts than usual, being exceptionally affectionate can be a sign a proposal is on the horizon.
 "If your significant other starts bringing up fond memories of the two of you, pay attention," Glick says.
 "He or she might be giving you a hint."

 You tell one another everything.
 But now, when you ask where they were, the answer is vague.
 No, they're not cheating.
 "This could be a sign he or she is in the process of purchasing the ring or planning the actual proposal," Velazquez says.
 "Don't be overly nosey or snoopy or you could ruin your own surprise."